MRtrix3/mrtrix3/docs/reference/commands/tckgen.rst

 Tractography seeding options and parameters
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

--  **-seeds number** set the maximum number of seeds that tckgen will attempt to track from.
-This is used to prevent the program from running indefinitely when no streamlines can be found that match the selection criteria.
-By default, this is set to 100× the number of selected streamlines.
-Set to zero to disable, which will result in streamlines being generated until the number specified by -select has been reached.
+-  **-seeds number** set the number of seeds that tckgen will attempt to track from.
+If this option is NOT provided, the default number of seeds is set to 1000× the number of selected streamlines.
+If -select is NOT also specified, tckgen will continue tracking until this number of seeds has been attempted.
+However, if -select is also specified, tckgen will stop when the number of seeds attempted reaches the number specified here, OR when the number of streamlines selected reaches the number requested with the -select option.
+This can be used to prevent the program from running indefinitely when no or very few streamlines can be found that match the selection criteria.
+Setting this to zero will cause tckgen to keep attempting seeds until the number specified by -select has been reached.

 -  **-max_attempts_per_seed number** set the maximum number of times that the tracking algorithm should attempt to find an appropriate tracking direction from a given seed point.
 This should be set high enough to ensure that an actual plausible seed point is not discarded prematurely as being unable to initiate tracking from.
 Higher settings may affect performance if many seeds are genuinely impossible to track from, as many attempts will still be made in vain for such seeds. (default: 1000)